No, there is no safe way to shoot Ativan. Injecting the drug comes with a host of potential dangers.

 The Dangers of Counterfeit Ativan

 The U.S. Food and Drug Administration released a warning on counterfeit drugs in August 2016.
-Some dangers of counterfeit Ativan may be:
+S

 - It could contain no Ativan.